Vish-0806/Curio_AI-Role-Reversal-Learning-AI/README.md

-# 🎭🧠Curio AI — Role-Reversal Learning Platform
+# 🎭Curio AI — Role-Reversal Learning Platform

 **Learn by teaching.** Curio AI flips the script: instead of an AI teaching you, *you* teach the AI.
 Curio acts as a curious student — asking questions, challenging your logic, catching mistakes, and evaluating how well you understand the topic.